Gestational diabetes

 What are the risk factors?

-• You gain more than 15 kg (35 lb.) during pregnancy, regardless of pre-pregnancy weight
+• Pregnancy weight gain of more than 15 kg (35 lb), regardless of pre-pregnancy weight

-• You have previously given birth to a baby weighing more than 4 kg (9 lb.)
+• Having previously given birth to a baby weighing more than 4 kg (9 lb)

-• You take a cortisone medication on a regular basis
+• Taking cortisone-based medication on a regular basis

-• You have acanthosis nigricans, a type of skin discoloration
+• Acanthosis nigricans, a type of skin discolouration

-• You have a history of abnormally high blood sugar levels
+• A history of abnormally high blood sugar levels or glucose intolerance

-Women of Indigenous, Latin American, Asian, Arab, or African descent are also at higher risk of developing gestational diabetes.
+• Being of Indigenous, Latin American, Asian, Arab, or African descent

 Screening test

 All women should be tested for gestational diabetes between weeks 24 and 28 of pregnancy.
-However, if you are at higher risk, you will need to be screened earlier, around week 12.
+However, women with several risk factors should be screened sooner, at around week 12.

 There are two types of screening tests.
 Your prenatal care provider will tell you which one you’ll need to take.
 One of the tests is done on an empty stomach, while the other is not.
-Both involve drinking a sugary solution followed by having a blood test done to see how your body reacts to the sugar.
+Both involve drinking a sugary solution, then undergoing a blood test to gauge how your body reacts to the sugar.

 How can gestational diabetes be prevented?